honkerst/plex_export_to_letterboxd_and_trakt/README.md

 2. Go to [https://letterboxd.com/import/](https://letterboxd.com/import/)
 3. Upload the `processed_movies_letterboxd.csv` file
 4. Follow the on-screen instructions to complete the import
+5. NB There is no 'undo' for imports.
+Double check your CSV.

 ### Importing to Trakt